 - Campaigns shipped per month

 Real data beats assumptions.
 It also helps justify expanding to other workflows.
+(For a broader look at picking the right approach, see why strategy matters more than tools.)

 Key takeaways